mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Title of this episode, if any.
+Subtitle, if any.
+This will be used as the title of the episode if [IsEpisode](#P-ParquetClassLibrary-Games-GameModel-IsEpisode 'ParquetClassLibrary.Games.GameModel.IsEpisode') is `true`.

 <a name='P-ParquetClassLibrary-Games-GameModel-FirstScriptID'></a>
 ### FirstScriptID `property`